-Chopped bananas, chopped pecans and crushed pineapple add a lot to this very moist cake that improves with age.
+Chopped bananas, chopped pecans and crushed pineapple add a lot of delicious texture to this very moist cake — a delicious tropical-style dessert that keeps well and only improves with age.

 The single most requested recipe in Southern Living history.
 One taste, and the reason is obvious!